bitsofinfo/helmfile-deploy/examples/README.md

 ## First: we need to declare some locations for `helmfile-deploy`

 This variable designates where your custom `helmfile` *state values* can be found.
-Within this directory you can have one or more custom `*.yaml` that override and customize known `helmfile-deploy` state values defined in [values/](../values) Its important to note that these values are not `helm` chart values, but rather values that are consumed by the helmfile release templates themselves.
+Within this directory you can have one or more custom `*.yaml` that override and customize known `helmfile-deploy` state values defined in [values/](../values) Its important to note that these values are not `helm` chart values, but rather values that are consumed by the helmfile release templates themselves ([deployments.helmfile.yaml](../deployments.helmfile.yaml) & [conduits.helmfile.yaml](../conduits.helmfile.yaml))
 ```
 export HELMFILE_DEPLOY_STATE_VALUES_DIR=examples/values
 ```

-This variable designates where your custom `helmfile` *environments* found.
+This variable designates where your custom `helmfile` *environments* can be found.
 This directory should declare a single `index.yaml` that declares your helmfile `environments:` block.
 For the purposes of the `helmfile-deploy` framework, each helmfile *environment* represents a target application that can be deployed.
 ```
 export HELMFILE_DEPLOY_ENVIRONMENTS_DIR=examples/environments
 ```